She Who Must Not Be Named

 “It’s been decided that she will be referred to as A …”

 Another unfortunate method of “solving” the problem of false wakes caused by people’s names is for device users to assign them a new name.
-Expecting humans to relinquish something as crucial to their identity as their name in order to reserve it for summoning a robot might seem shocking, but that’s exactly what’s been happening to people named Alexa (and similar) in the years since Amazon launched its AI.
-What’s worse is that this is even happening in situations where the people in charge have been taught the importance of getting peoples’ names right, and avoiding microaggressions, such as classroom settings and workplaces.
+Expecting humans to relinquish something as crucial to their identity as their name in order to reserve it for summoning a robot might seem shocking, but that’s exactly what’s been happening to people named Alexa (and similar) in the years since Amazon launched its virtual assistant.
+What’s worse is that this is often happening in settings where the people in charge have been trained about the importance of getting peoples’ names right, like in classrooms and workplaces.